jmuzina/pragma/docs/how-to-guides/CREATE_A_REACT_COMPONENT.md

 1. Create a folder `common` inside a component's directory.
 2. Set your active directory to `common`.
 3. Use the generator as in step #3 of the [getting started section](#getting-started) to generate a subcomponent.
-Per the [React standards](../references/STANDARDS_FOR_REACT.md#TODO-REACT-SUBCOMPONENTS), it is a good idea to start the subcomponent's name with the same name as the parent component.
-For example, if your parent component is called `Button`, you might name a subcomponent `ButtonIcon`.
+Per the [React standards](../references/STANDARDS_FOR_REACT.md#subcomponents-location-reactfile-structuresubcomponents), subcomponent names should not be prefixed with their parent component name.
+For example, if your parent component is called `Button`, you might name a subcomponent `Icon` instead of `ButtonIcon`.
 4. The generator should create `common/index.ts` which re-exports each subcomponent.
 This will the top-level component (or other subcomponents) to import subcomponents from `common/index.js`.
 If you would also like to expose the subcomponents outside of the component, you can either re-export `common/index.js` from `index.ts`, or re-export only the subcomponents that you'd like to expose.

 ### 5 State
-As noted in the [React standards](../references/STANDARDS_FOR_REACT.md#TODO-REACT-STATE), we recommend that React component files themselves be kept as stateless as possible for optimal readability and usability.
+As noted in the [React standards](../references/STANDARDS_FOR_REACT.md#state-management-reactstate), we recommend that React component files themselves be kept as stateless as possible for optimal readability and usability.
 If your component needs to hold or manage state, we recommend delegating this to custom hooks or context providers, invoking the hooks/context providers in the component file, and binding the resulting state to the component's JSX.